 Formed by wind blown sand, Erg Chebbi is celebrated for its unique golden-orange sand formations that start at the most northern tip of the Sahara and undulate across Morocco to Tomboctou.

 Daily workshops begin in Marrakech and follow the cosmology of the eight pointed star, which is the base of Moroccan decorative arts, architecture and Islamic symbology.
 Each day as we travel the desert sands we will explore the mystical significance of the eight cardinal directions and the areas of writing or creative craft they relate to.
 Meditative techniques combined with image and sense explorations will take your creative explorations to new and unexpected places as the journey reveals the geographic treasures of the shifting Saharan landscape.
 With the Moroccan star as our map and guiding light, at the end our journey we arrive at the centre of the octagon, which in Sufi beliefs represents wholeness and perfection.
 As we pack our bags for our return we can be sure the profound knowledge and newfound discoveries of our adventure will be useful in our creative projects for years to come.

 Full board at Tissardmine and Camel Trek (breakfast, lunch and dinner plus snacks).

-Half board on the road (breakfast and dinner)Marrakech, Fez and Sefrou.
+Half board on the road (breakfast and dinner)Marrakech, Fez and accom only in Sefrou.